foundriesio/docs/source/getting-started/signup/index.rst

    FoundriesFactory Targets

 Targets are a reference to a platform image and Docker applications.
-When developers push code, FoundriesFactory produces a new target.
+When developers push code, FoundriesFactory produces a new :term:`Target`.
 Registered devices then update and install Targets.

 .. note::